-*Paula lives in Carrie and Abby’s foster home, with her 11 foster sisters and the ayahs who help take care of so many girls.
+*Paula lives in Carrie and Abby’s foster home, with 11 foster sisters and the ayahs who help take care of so many girls.

 This girl is so incredibly strong!
 And by strong, I mean both physically, and in all other manners. *Paula is 13, has cerebral palsy which affects her ability to get around, just received the first customized wheelchair she has ever had in her entire life to help her become more mobile, and is full of exuberant joy.
-She is gaining independence, and won’t often let her sisters push her around in her chair any more!
-She is doing it mostly herself. *Paula is able to get in and out of her wheelchair.
+She is gaining independence, and won’t often let her sisters push her in her chair any more!
+She is doing it mostly herself. *Paula is able to transfer in and out of her wheelchair independently.
 Before she had one, *Paula crawled to get where she wanted to go, or relied on people to carry her longer distances.
 She is also undergoing daily physical therapy.

 You can read more about *Paula here, at Abby’s blog post dedicated just to her!
 Read more about *Paula on co-foster mom Carrie’s blog here and here (note: this link will take you directly to all posts about *Paula on the blog.
 To read the general blog, click here).